Itinerary | Joburg to Dar & Zanzibar

 DAY 26: Zanzibar by ferry to Dar es Salaam (No Meals)

-Return by ferry to Dar es Salaam on the mmainland foranother on our beach campsite; late afternoon, or early evening.
+Return by ferry to Dar es Salaam on the mainland for another on our beach campsite late in the day.

 Included Activity: Zanzibar ferry to Dar